 Electronic Communication and Limits to Privacy

-We are willing to communicate via email, text message and other forms of electronic communication, but will not initiate contact via these formats without your express permission.
-When possible, we will make use of the most secure platforms available to me.
+We are willing to communicate via email, text message and other forms of electronic communication, but will not initiate contact via these formats without your express and documented permission.
+When possible, we will make use of the most secure platforms available.
 However, you should be aware that electronic communications cannot be guaranteed secure.
 For this reason, we will not communicate personal health information via electronic communication without your consent and the use of password protection when available.

 Your Right of Access to your Personal Health Information Record